limitlessloop/vets.gov-status/scripts/migration_status/PPMT.md

 Confirmed RACI and roles (per the CONOPS)                 |       | Confirmed this would be helpful; business customers need more info about the process; need to be more customer-focused
 CSP selection criteria (analysis for AWS versus Azure)                 | Complete | Decision 3 months; decision maker?
 Cloud credits purchased (do not expire)                 | Complete     | Funding approval included Year 1 credits coveredb by OIT
-ATO plan started (inherited controls, documentation, etc.) ; entered GRC tool (Risk Vision Working Group)   |      | able to use Sharepoint ATOs
+ATO plan started (inherited controls, documentation, etc.) ; entered GRC tool (Risk Vision Working Group)   | Complete     | able to use Sharepoint ATOs; will inherit Sharepoint info
-Decommission plan completed (incl. contracting, security, etc.)               |       | SLAs for applications defined and approved                 |       | SLAs for operations defined and approved with ITOPs        |       | CSP accounts and sub accounts created                 |     | Release agent identified or waiver                 |       |
+Decommission plan completed (incl. contracting, security, etc.)            |       | Not started; relevant SLAs for applications defined and approved                 |       | OIT ITOPS will manage the operations once deployed; looking to them to support this task
-Sustainment organization identified                 |       |
-CD1 decision made                 |       | Date:
-Planning checklist 100% completed                 |       |
-COMPLETED ALL Migration Planning and Onboarding Tasks                 |      |
+SLAs for operations defined and approved with ITOPs        |       | CSP accounts and sub accounts created                 | Green    | In progress CD1 decision made                 |Complete     | Date: April 2018 Planning checklist 100% completed                 |       | COMPLETED ALL Migration Planning and Onboarding Tasks                 |      |